Great Disappointment: Second Advent

 Miller tied the 2,300-day vision to the Prophecy of Seventy Weeks in Daniel 9 where a beginning date is given.
-He concluded that the 70-weeks (or 70-7s, or 490 days/years) were the first 490 years of the 2,300 years.
+He concluded that the 70 weeks (or 70 sevens, or 490 days) were the first 490 years of the 2,300 years.
 The 490 years were to begin with the command to rebuild and restore Jerusalem.
-The Bible records 4 decrees concerning Jerusalem after the Babylonian captivity:
+The Bible records four decrees concerning Jerusalem after the Babylonian captivity: